1993–94 FA Cup: FA Cup Final

 Two penalties by Eric Cantona as well as late goals by Mark Hughes and Brian McClair gave Manchester United a 4–0 triumph over Chelsea after the deadlock was still unbroken at half-time, and saw them become only the sixth club in history to win The Double.

 Media coverage

 For the sixth consecutive season in the United Kingdom, the BBC were the free to air broadcasters while Sky Sports were the subscription broadcasters.

-The matches shown live on the BBC were: Sheffield United vs Manchester United (R3); Norwich City vs Manchester United (R4); Bolton Wanderers vs Aston Villa (R5); Chelsea vs Wolverhampton Wanderers (QF); Oldham Athletic vs Manchester United (SF); Manchester United vs Chelsea (Final).
+The matches shown live on the BBC were: